gabr1e11/so-simple-theme/en/_posts/2016-09-08-golden-titanium-part1.md

 > Why?

 Well, problem were cycles!
 Not like the cycles problem found in graph algorithms.
 But rather CPU cycles.
-My program was too slow for codility to award me a golden thingy.
+My program was too slow for Codility to award me a golden thingy.
 Dear reader, come with me for the final journey into the realm of the pure fast.
 Let's optimize this shit together!